Kallen Stadtfeld

 Kallen Stadtfeld (カレン・シュタットフェルト, Karen Shutattoferuto) is a fictional character in the Sunrise anime series Code Geass: Lelouch of the Rebellion.
-In the series, she is legally known by "Kallen Stadtfeld" at school, but prefers to be referred to by her original birth name and Mother's Surname, using Kallen Kozuki (紅月カレン, Kōzuki Karen) during her revolutionary activities and life after the series concludes.
-Her voice actress Ami Koshimizu won "Best Actress in a Supporting Role" for her role as Kallen at the first Seiyu Awards in 2007.
+In the series, she is legally known as "Kallen Stadtfeld" at school, but prefers to be called by her original birth name and mother's surname, using Kallen Kozuki (紅月カレン, Kōzuki Karen) during her revolutionary activities and life after the series concludes.
+Her Japanese voice actress Ami Koshimizu won "Best Actress in a Supporting Role" for her role as Kallen at the first Seiyu Awards in 2007.
 Kallen was awarded 8th place in the 29th Anime Grand Prix, then 17th and 16th, respectively, in the following two.

 Character outline

-Kallen is half Britannian, half Japanese, but believes herself to be a Japanese person at heart due to being born and Raised in Japan by her mother; and prefers to be known by her mother's maiden name and her original birth name, Kozuki.
-Her father is a Britannian and her mother is an Eleven; her father comes from a prestigious Britannian family, which Kallen benefited from after she was officially acknowledged as his hear after the invasion of Japan.
-Due to her parents never marrying she was one of her father's illegitimate children before this point, and spent years treated as and Living as an Eleven before her father claimed her as his own during her middle school years (approximately 1-2 years before the start of Code Geass R1).
-Because of this she bears no personal attachment to the "Stadtfeld" name, seeing such from its creation as a fake identity; and in Japanese credits and apocrypha she is exclusively titled as "Kallen Kozuki" as a result.
+Kallen is half Japanese and half Britannian, but believes herself to be Japanese at heart due to being born and raised in Japan by her mother.
+She prefers to be known by the name "Kozuki," her mother's maiden name and her original birth name.
+Her father is a Britannian and her mother is an Eleven; her father comes from a prestigious Britannian family, from which Kallen benefited after she was officially acknowledged as his heir after the invasion of Japan.
+Due to her parents never marrying she was considered illegitimate before this point, and spent years treated as and living as an Eleven before her father claimed her as his own during her middle school years (approximately 1–2 years before the start of Code Geass R1).
+Because of this she bears no personal attachment to the "Stadtfeld" name, seeing it as a fake identity; in Japanese credits and apocrypha she is exclusively titled as "Kallen Kozuki" as a result.
 She attends Ashford Academy, where she later becomes a member of its student council and is one of its most outstanding students.
 Her brother, Naoto Kozuki (紅月ナオト, Kōzuki Naoto), with whom she had a deep connection, was a former leader of her resistance cell before his death.

 Both Kallen's stepmother, a Britannian, and biological mother live with her in the same house, but her biological mother is employed as a maid and is often mistreated by both her stepmother and Kallen herself.
 After her biological mother is arrested for using Refrain (a fictional drug which lets people think they're reliving the past), Kallen changes her views and decides to fight against the Britannian Empire not only for her brother, but to fulfill her new wish for a world in which she can live happily with her biological mother.